open-compensation-token-license/license-token-website/wikisrc/public-vs-private-blockchains.md

 ## Understanding Blockchain Technology

 Before diving into a comparison, it’s essential to grasp what blockchain technology encompasses.
 At its core, a blockchain is a distributed ledger technology (DLT) featuring a series of blocks that contain data.
 These blocks are immutable and serve as records or transactions added sequentially through a consensual network of nodes.
 The primary allure of blockchain is its decentralized nature, promising enhanced security, transparency, and reduced dependency on intermediaries.
+Learn more about [blockchain technology](https://www.license-token.com/wiki/what-is-blockchain).

 ## Public Blockchains

 ### Characteristics

 Public blockchains, as the name suggests, are open to anyone who wishes to access or participate.
 This openness epitomizes the original vision of blockchain as a tool for transparency and decentralization.
 The most recognized examples of public blockchains are Bitcoin and Ethereum, which allow anyone to be part of the network, validate transactions, and maintain the ledger.

 ### Advantages